 Book Cover Design Best Practices

 Your book’s spine can be tricky to design correctly.
 While the front and back cover are a standard size based on your book’s trim size, the spine will vary in size based on the number of pages in your book.
 Even though your book cover has three distinct parts (the front cover, the spine, and the back cover) you need to design the cover as a single, complete file.
 Here’s a look at a standard, US Trade cover template:

 We’re going to break this template down a bit and understand how to build your eye-catching custom book cover.
 Let’s start with the basic trimming margins.

 But doing so means losing a small portion of the page.
 We call this edge the Bleed Margin.
 You’ll notice on the template above it’s listed as the TRIM / BLEED AREA.
 We print the pages for your book too large by ¼ inch.
 So a 6 x 9 book is printed at 6.25 x 9.25 and that extra ¼ inch is trimmed away—resulting in about ⅛ inch on each side (this includes the spine side) being cut away.

-For most book interiors, this is minor because the pages are white or cream and the contents (your story) is no where near the edge of the page.
+For most book interiors, this is minor because the pages are white or cream and the contents (your story) are nowhere near the edge of the page.